Despite Pullman and Moscow being two prominent border towns on the Palouse, a recent rift has formed between them — marijuana.

 The legalization of marijuana has raised concerns for some people in Idaho.

-Corporal Dustin Blaker, who has been with the Moscow Police Department for 17 years and works in narcotics field, said he recognizes there could be negative effects on the population if marijuana were legalized in Idaho.
+Corporal Dustin Blaker, who has been with the Moscow Police Department for 17 years and works in narcotics, said he recognizes there could be negative effects on the population if marijuana becomes legal in Idaho.

 His main concern is marijuana’s potential to be a gateway drug.